-The heat goes on: June toastiest on record, July may follow
+The heat goes on: June was Earth’s toastiest on record, July may follow

-WASHINGTON (AP) — The heat goes on: Earth sizzled to its hottest June on record as the climate keeps going to extremes.
+WASHINGTON — The heat goes on: Earth sizzled to its hottest June on record as the climate keeps going to extremes.

 The National Oceanic and Atmospheric Administration Thursday announced that June averaged 60.6 degrees (15.9 Celsius), about 1.7 degrees (0.9 Celsius) warmer than the 20th century average.